tyleryasaka/tyleryasaka.github.io/_posts/2020-04-07-public-checkpoints.md

 How to get involved or learn more:
 - Check out the website: [TrackCOVID.net](https://trackcovid.net/)
-- Leave your contact info in [interest form](https://docs.google.com/forms/d/e/1FAIpQLSfj8AxQ5hVYF2cvlZGv1yopOCLHn71NigqPjyFYSv6sEaQijg/viewform).
+- Leave your contact info in the [interest form](https://docs.google.com/forms/d/e/1FAIpQLSfj8AxQ5hVYF2cvlZGv1yopOCLHn71NigqPjyFYSv6sEaQijg/viewform).
 I will get back to you as quickly as possible.
 - Email me directly: [contact@tyleryasaka.me](mailto:contact@tyleryasaka.me)